 Amtrak and Greyhound also operate routes through Monterey County.
 Both stop in Salinas with connecting services to downtown Monterey.

 Tip: Fly into San Jose and pick up a rental car from the airport.
-The airport is small and easy to navigate and not too crowded.
+The airport is small and easy to navigate with fewer crowds.
 However, plan to wait at least 30 minutes to an hour in line to pick it up.
 There are only a few rental car companies.

 What to Pack